dojimanetwork/node-launcher/README.md

 - Kubectl configured, ready and connected to running cluster

 # Steps

+GCP
+1. Go to `kubernetes-engine -> clusters` from the menu
+2. Click on `connect` from the created cluster.
-Clone the `dojima-chain-launcher` repo.
+3. Clone the `node-launcher` repo.
 All commands in this section are to be run inside of this repo.

 ```
-git clone git@github.com:dojimanetwork/dojima-chain-launcher.git
+git clone git@github.com:dojimanetwork/node-launcher.git
-cd dojima-chain-launcher
+cd node-launcher
-git checkout master
+git checkout gcp_stagenet_public_validator
 ```

 # Install Helm 3